maalcantar/tb-omics/README.md

 ### Installation

-This directory and associated dependencies can be run by typing the following into command line / terminal:
+This directory and associated dependencies can be installed by typing the following into command line / terminal:
 ~~~
 conda create -n tb-omics python=3.7
 source activate tb-omics